 Treat Your Corned Beef Well

-Quality corned beef can be a little on the pricey side, especially if you choose the pointcut, so you don’t want to make a mistake when cooking.
+Quality corned beef can be a little on the pricey side, especially if you choose the pointcut.
+You don’t want to make a mistake when cooking.
 While cooking in an Instant Pot helps prevent the main pitfalls like under or overcooking, there are still a few things you need to keep in mind to get the best results.

 - Always wash your corned beef before using.
 Since corned beef is essentially pickled, you need to get rid of the extra salt before cooking.
 Don’t worry.
 Rinsing off the corned beef will not cause any flavor loss or end up waterlogging the meat.